jingquanalex/workshop_threejs_2021/readme.md

 ### Part 2: Initialize three.js

 We will now create the HTML webpage that will run some javascript to initialize three.js, the WebGL rendering context, and set up the components for our three.js scene.
-You may obtain the starting code from the ./src/part1 folder or from the following sections.
+You may obtain the starting code from the [./src/part1](./src/part1) folder or copy the code below.

 > Note: Make sure that the relative paths to fetch your script files within the HTML script tags or media files specified in your javascript are correct.

-- Create an 'index.html' file in the src folder (./src/) and add the following code:
+- Create an 'index.html' file in the [./src](./src/) folder and add the following code:
 ```html
 <!DOCTYPE html>
 <html>